SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 - The appearance, layout, and behavior of the Refinement web part.

 By default, the Refinement web part doesn't show the number of results for each refiner value.
 You can add refiner counts by modifying the display template for the refiner.
-For more information about this feature, see [Add refiner counts to the Refinement Web Part in Configure properties of the Refinement Web Part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg549985%28v=office.15%29.aspx).
+For more information about this feature, see [Add refiner counts to the Refinement web part in Configure properties of the Refinement web part in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/gg549985%28v=office.15%29.aspx).

 For more information about the Refinement web part and refiners, see [Plan to use refiners on a search results page in SharePoint 2013](http://technet.microsoft.com/en-us/library/dn794223%28v=office.15%29.aspx) and [How to add refiners to your search results page in SharePoint 2013](http://technet.microsoft.com/en-us/library/dn794243%28v=office.15%29.aspx).